waffleio/waffle.io-takeout/doc/REPLICATED.md

 Waffle Takeout talks to GitHub Enterprise and GitHub.com via OAuth.
 You will need to create an OAuth app on your GitHub Enterprise installation or GitHub.com that Waffle Takeout can connect to.

-The OAuth app registered will use the domain name pointing to your Platform host for the Homepage URL (e.g. https://waffle.company.com).
+The OAuth app registered will use the network routable address to your host machine for the Homepage URL (e.g. https://waffle.company.com).

 ## Installation